jverzani/CalculusWithJulia.jl/markdown/differentiable_vector_calculus/vector_valued_functions.md

 ````
 CalculusWithJulia.WeaveSupport.Radioq(LaTeXStrings.LaTeXString[L"The accele
-ration in the normal direction depends on both the curvature and the speed
+ration in the normal direction depends only on the speed ($ds/dt$) and not
-($ds/dt$)", L"The acceleration in the normal direction depends only on the
+the curvature", L"The acceleration in the normal direction depends only on
-curvature and not the speed ($ds/dt$)", L"The acceleration in the normal di
+the curvature and not the speed ($ds/dt$)", L"The acceleration in the norma
-rection depends only on the speed ($ds/dt$) and not the curvature"], 1, "",
+l direction depends on both the curvature and the speed ($ds/dt$)"], 3, "",
  nothing, [1, 2, 3], LaTeXStrings.LaTeXString[L"The acceleration in the nor
-mal direction depends on both the curvature and the speed ($ds/dt$)", L"The
+mal direction depends only on the speed ($ds/dt$) and not the curvature", L
- acceleration in the normal direction depends only on the curvature and not
+"The acceleration in the normal direction depends only on the curvature and
- the speed ($ds/dt$)", L"The acceleration in the normal direction depends o
+ not the speed ($ds/dt$)", L"The acceleration in the normal direction depen
-nly on the speed ($ds/dt$) and not the curvature"], "", false)
+ds on both the curvature and the speed ($ds/dt$)"], "", false)
 ````